-At the moment, inflation’s affecting all of us, with the cost of living going up pretty much every day.
+At the moment inflation’s affecting all of us, with the cost of living rising.

 It could well be rising faster than your income, which is a big challenge whether you’re in your first job or nearing retirement.

 That will have a big impact on your day-to-day spending.

 It’ll also affect the real value of any savings or investments you have, like your pension.

 How can inflation affect your personal or workplace pension?

 Your pension is made up of investments.
 Changes in the inflation rate, which measures the changing cost of goods and services, don’t directly affect how much you have in your pension pot.
 But they can have an impact on it's relative value.